kleinerm/Psychtoolbox-3/PsychSourceGL/Cohorts/ARToolkit/Readme.txt

 ARToolkit libraries:

-ARToolkit is free software, licensed under GPLv2, therefore compatible with PTB's license and included here.
+ARToolkit is free software, licensed under GPL v2.

-=> Screen makes use of ARToolkits's video capture engine.
-=> PsychCV makes use of ARToolkits image processing and tracking facilities.
+The PsychCV mex files makes use of ARToolkits image processing and tracking facilities.
+The PsychCV mex file is only provided for use with GNU/Octave, not with Mathworks proprietary Matlab environment.

+This folder provides the source code of ARToolkit, as required by the GPL:

 In PsychSourceGL/Cohorts/ARToolkit:

-* The include subfolder contains the header files which are included in the build process for Screen and PsychCV.
+* The include subfolder contains the header files which are included in the build process for PsychCV.mex

 * The zip file contains the complete source code, including precompiled libraries (.lib's and .dll's) and executables for Windows.
-You need to copy those lib's and dll's to the /lib and system32/ folders of your machine to build Windows Screen and PsychCV with linkage.
+You need to copy those lib's and dll's to the /lib and system32/ folders of your machine to build Windows PsychCV with linkage.

--> Screen links dynamically against libARvideo.dll and DSVL.dll,
-so they need to be installed in a system library search path.

 -> PsychCV links statically against the other AR libs, so only need to copy those .lib's into your build environments libs